Mus-kaan/common-logic/src/Liftr.Marketplace/Docs/Marketplace_Identities_And_Certificate.md

 ## Marketplace Internal APIs (MarketplaceARMClient)

-For calling the Marketplace Internal APIs(/api/saasresources), we will be using a FirstPartyApp that has been whitelisted with Marketplace for all Liftr Partners.
+For calling the Marketplace Internal APIs(/api/saasresources), we will be using a FirstPartyApp that has been allowed with Marketplace for all Liftr Partners.
 A common token service has been created to allow Liftr partners to authenticate their applications to Marketplace.

 `Below are the steps to onboard to common token service:`